-With an emphasis on multi-dimensional problem solving, hands-on model-making and technical skill-building, the Certificate in 3D Design Basics provides the opportunity to explore principles of technical drafting, scale-modeling, product rendering and architectural design.
+The 3D Design Certificate offers two streams: Industrial/Product Design and 3D Space.
+With an emphasis on multi-dimensional problem solving, hands-on model-making and technical skill-building, the Certificate in 3D Design provides the opportunity to explore principles of technical drafting, scale-modeling, product rendering and architectural design.

-This flexible, evening and weekend program is ideal for aspiring designers wishing to work with professional faculty in a hands-on studio environment.
+These flexible, evening and weekend programs are ideal for aspiring designers wishing to work with professional faculty in a hands-on studio environment.
 Areas of study include Rapid Visualization and Product Rendering, Creative Drawing and Architecture, Basics of Architectural Design, and a number of industry-standard software courses.
 Students exit the program with portfolio-ready projects, as well as an understanding of business and professional practices in the industry.

 Assignments + Assessment